-The prior decision which refused to accept, under 37 C.F.R §1.378(b), the delayed payment of the maintenance fees for this patent, has been reconsidered.
-For the above stated reasons, the delay in these cases cannot be regarded as unavoidable within the meaning of 35 U.S.C. §41(c)(1) and 37 C.F.R. §1.378(b).
+The prior decision which refused to accept, under 37 C.F.R §1.378(b), the delayed payment of the maintenance fees for the above-identified patent, has been reconsidered.
+For the above stated reasons, the delay cannot be regarded as unavoidable within the meaning of 35 U.S.C. §41(c)(1) and 37 C.F.R. §1.378(b).

-Since this patent will not be reinstated, Petitioner's representative is entitled to a refund of the surcharge and maintenance fees, but not the \$400 fee associated with the filing of the present renewed petition under 37 C.F.R. §1.378(e).
+Since this patent will not be reinstated, Petitioner's representative is entitled to a refund of the surcharge and maintenance fees, but not the \$400 fee associated with the filing of the instant renewed petition under 37 C.F.R. \$1.378(e), or the \$400 associated with his request to waive the same.
 These fees will be refunded to Petitioner's representative's Deposit Account in due course.